labbeth/HyperRAG/README.md

 ## Features

 - **LLM-based Span Detection:** Identifies explicit and implicit phenotype mentions in clinical text.
-- **RAG with Euclidean and Hyperbolic Embeddings:** Retrieves candidate phenotypes using dense vector similarity.
+- **Dense Retrieval with Euclidean and Hyperbolic Embeddings:** Retrieves candidate phenotypes using dense vector similarity.
 - **Hierarchical Reranking:** Reranks candidates using hyperbolic distances, hybrid approach or alternative baselines such as late-interaction fine-tuned models.
 - **Ontology-Aware Evaluation:** Introduces new metrics that account for hierarchical relationships in HPO.
 - **Reproducible Data Generation:** All training and evaluation datasets, as well as prompts, are provided for reproducibility.